 The company is structured around 3 business segments.

 JNJ has many brands trusted by consumers and healthcare professionals worldwide.

 - Skin care

 - Women’s health

-Their products cover a broad spectrum for both physicians and patients.
-They include:
+Their medical device business covers a broad spectrum for both physicians and patients.

 - Interventional Solutions

 Finally, with advanced biological and other treatments, JNJ is investing to change the way diseases are prevented, intercepted, treated, and cured.